MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - Nº. do cartão
 - no do cartão
 - no do cartao
-- dejan. do cartão
+- No. do cartão
-- dejan. do cartao
+- No. do cartao

 ## <a name="croatia-identity-card-number"></a>Número de tarjeta de identidad de Croacia